 A few years back, my nephew wanted to see this one band live in concert.
 They were playing at the University, not too far from me.
 The problem was, the boy was just 18 and his mother didn't want him coming to the Big Bad Twin Cities all by his lonesome.

 So she asked if I'd go with him.
-She'd buy my ticket; she just wanted a chaperone for the boy.
+She'd buy my ticket; she just wanted a

 Well, it's family, so what could I do?
 I went.